pauldwhitman/uaegoldenvisa/README.md

 This guide explains how to get a Golden Visa (GV) for people who are already residents of the UAE (any emirate).
 It explains the various stages, what information to submit, and how to sponsor your family.

 ### Not already a UAE resident?
-Some parts of this guide may be helpful but this guide is not intended for you.
+This guide contains useful elements, but it's not specifically designed for your needs.

 ### Terminology